dennisXZX/devops-notes/AWS-EC2.md

 - Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data.
 EBS-backed instance can be stopped.
 You will not lose the data on this instance if it is stopped.

+- EBS volumes are replicated by default within an Availability Zone (AZ)

 #### Bootstrap Script

 You can add bootstrap script to an EC2 instance.